draft-js-plugins/draft-js-plugins/README.md

 ## Important Note

-We currently prepare for a 2.0.
-The `master` branch already contains these features.
+We are currently preparing for a 2.0.
+The `master` branch contains these features.
 All the packages are already published with a beta tag.
 Install it via `$ npm install <plugin>@2.0.0-beta7 --save`.

 ## Roadmap

-In case you are interested to help [Issue #329](https://github.com/draft-js-plugins/draft-js-plugins/issues/329) contains a roadmap of what's coming in 2.0 and beyond.
+In case you are interested in helping [Issue #329](https://github.com/draft-js-plugins/draft-js-plugins/issues/329) contains a roadmap of what's coming in 2.0 and beyond.

 ## Available Plugins (incl.
 Docs)